rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 certificate.
 William has his own certificate that he has obtained from Benedict.
 Alice then needs verify both Bob's and William's certificates.

-Same scheme is also for signing executables.
+Similar scheme is also for signing executables.